How to Do Sponge Painting

-Sponge painting is one of the easiest faux finishes to do for beginners and ranges from ultra-simple to fairly complex.
-These effects can be used to decorate walls, furniture or just about any paint-able surface and they are particularly suited for hiding rough wall surfaces.
+Sponge painting is one of the easiest faux finishes to do for beginners and ranges from the ultra-simple to the fairly complex.
+These effects can be used to decorate walls, furniture, or just about any paint-able surface and they are particularly well suited for hiding rough wall surfaces.

-There are basically two different techniques that can be used to create these effects known as positive sponging and negative sponging.
+There are basically two different techniques that can be used to create these effects, positive sponging and negative sponging.
 Positive sponging involves applying glaze, a little at a time, using a sponge to dab the color onto the surface.
-There are degrees of positive sponging, using just one application of glaze for a transparent effect that allows much of the base color to show through, and using multiple patterns, one over the other, to create an opaque effect that nearly covers the underlying color.
+There are degrees of positive sponging, using just one application of glaze for a transparent effect that allows much of the base color to show through, and using multiple patterns, one over the other, to create an opaque effect that virtually covers the underlying color.

-Negative sponging is so called because, after the glaze is applied to the surface, a wet sponge is used to removed some of the color leaving a pattern of light and dark areas on the surface.
-This technique doesn't allow for much room to be creative with the finish, but it can be a good choice for a small powder room where you don't want to get too busy with the wall covering.
+Negative sponging is so called because after the glaze is applied to the surface, a sponge is used to removed some of the color, leaving a pattern of light and dark areas on the surface.
+This technique doesn't allow much room to be creative with the finish but it can be a good choice for a small powder room where you don't want to get too "busy" with the wall covering.

-In addition to the basic technique of applying random color with a sponge, more glaze colors can be added over the finish to create more complex and interesting effects such as adding a craft paper finish or a flowing pattern across a finished wall to create depth in the finish.
+In addition to the basic technique of applying random color with a sponge, more glaze colors can be added over the finish to create more complex and interesting effects such as adding a craft paper wall finish or a flowing pattern across a sponged wall to create more depth in the finish.

-See this link for instructions on choosing colors, surface preparation, base coating and mixing glaze.
-It's best to use a natural sea sponge for this, they are better at creating a consistent pattern without adding too much glaze to the surface than the other choices available like synthetic sponges.
-In addition to synthetics, sponge rollers are also available for this type of painting, but they tend to get clogged with glaze and the roller can be hard to control when trying to create the finish you want.
+When choosing the applicator for sponge painting, it's best to use a natural sea sponge.
+Natural sponges are better at creating a consistent pattern without adding too much glaze to the surface than the other choices available like synthetic sponges.
+In addition to synthetics, sponge rollers are also available for this type of painting.
+The problem is synthetics tend to get clogged with glaze and rollers can be hard to control when trying to create the finish you want.
 Also, rollers are useless at corners where you'll need to blend the pattern with the next wall or stop it all together.